Al Lipscomb

-Albert Louis "Al" Lipscomb (15 June 1925 – 18 June 2011) was a seven-term Dallas City Council member and a longtime advocate for civil rights.
-He was the lead plaintiff in a lawsuit in the 1970s that successfully challenged Dallas' system of electing every council member citywide, forcing the city to change to a mostly single-member district system.
+Albert Louis "Al" Lipscomb (15 June 1925 – 18 June 2011) was a seven-term Dallas City Council member and a longtime civil rights advocate.
+He was the lead plaintiff in a lawsuit in the 1970s that successfully challenged Dallas's system of electing every council member citywide, forcing the city to change to a mostly single-member district system.

-D Magazine called Lipscomb, who was the first black person to run for mayor, "the Jackie Robinson of Dallas city government".
+D Magazine called Lipscomb, the first black person to run for mayor, "the Jackie Robinson of Dallas city government".
 Several African-American officials credited him with opening doors for them.
-He won eight council elections and was one of the longest-serving council members in Dallas history at 14 years, with the record being 16 years.
+He won eight council elections and was one of the longest-serving council members in Dallas history at 14 years.

-Lipscomb was convicted of federal bribery charges in 2000, stemming from what prosecutors said were improper payments from a taxi cab company owner.
+In 2000, Lipscomb was convicted of federal bribery charges stemming from what prosecutors said were improper payments from a taxi cab company owner.
 The conviction was overturned on appeal in 2002.

 Dealing with discrimination at early age

-Lipscomb was born in a southeast Dallas neighborhood and grew up in a home built by family members.
-In 2002, he described how, as a child, he often witnessed his grandfather having to get off the sidewalk whenever a white person passed, and take off his hat to pay respect.
-Lipscomb was also the frequent target of racially motivated violence from other children.
+Lipscomb was born in southeast Dallas and grew up in a home built by family members.
+In 2002, he described how, as a child, he often witnessed his grandfather having to get off the sidewalk and doff his hat when a white person passed.
+Lipscomb was also the frequent target of racially motivated violence by other children.

-These events helped mold Lipscomb into a civil rights advocate, he said.
-His mother, Lucille Jeffrey, was an organizer for Lyndon Johnson's war on poverty who also greatly influenced him.
+Lipscomb said these events helped mold him into a civil rights advocate.
+His mother, Lucille Jeffrey, was an organizer for Lyndon Johnson's War on Poverty who also greatly influenced him.

 Lipscomb graduated from Lincoln High, working part-time as a busboy at the Adolphus Hotel during high school.
 He joined the U.S. Army Air Forces in 1943 during World War II, serving in California with the military police.
 After being discharged, he remained in California and said he "got involved in drugs".
-Lipscomb was arrested for selling heroin and was incarcerated for ten months of a one-year jail sentence.
-Lipscomb said he planned to return to Dallas sooner after being discharged from the Army since it was "home", but he got caught up in "a nightmare".
+He was arrested for selling heroin and incarcerated for ten months of a one-year prison sentence.
+He said he had planned to return to Dallas sooner after being discharged from the Army but got caught up in a "nightmare".

-In the early 1950s, he moved back to Dallas, where he waited tables in restaurants.
+In the early 1950s, Lipscomb moved back to Dallas, where he waited tables in restaurants.
 He met his future wife, Lovie Lipscomb, when they worked for the same hotel.
 He eventually became the headwaiter at the executive dining room of First National Bank.
-Among the restaurant's patrons was wealthy oilman H.L.
-Hunt, who would only request water and a phone since he brought his lunch in a sack.
-Hunt would sometimes work on a novel there, and he tipped the waiters well, Lipscomb said.
+Among the restaurant's patrons was the oilman H. L. Hunt, who brought his lunch in a sack and requested only water and a phone.
+Lipscomb said Hunt sometimes worked on a novel there and tipped the waiters well.